Yiu-dororong/case-study-practice-1/README.md

 ### Act
 Let's further relate these insight to what can be done.

-(1) Design a better device that is more user-friendly that will yield higher usage time, and so provide more accurate evaluation to users
+(1) Design a better device that is more user-friendly that will yield higher usage time, and so provide more accurate evaluation to users.
+There are times that users does not wear their smartwatches, especially during sleep (since there are very little sleep records).
+Hence, this motivates us if there are any ways to improve user experience that make them wear longer, More information can be gathered through surveys.

-(2) Develop notification system as there are some cases that having high idling time to avoid miscalculation.
+(2) Develop notification system or any kind of interactions as there are some cases that having high idling time to avoid miscalculation.
+This can improve users' engagement to their smart devices.
 A further step can be send reminder to user to enourage health management.

 (3) Extend wider metrics to measure healthiness.
 For example, BMI is not that accurate, and the correlation between steps and calories is weak, this may imply there is still a lot of factor contribute to calories.
+Based on these outcomes from Fitbit, we shall actively check for better measurement for healthiness to our customers, making sure they have the most accurate understanding on their health.